unobserved-io/Furtherance/README.md

 ### Use
 Type in the `name` of the task you are working on, add a `@Project`, some `#tags`, and a `$rate`, and press start.
 That's really all there is to it.

+### Sync
+To sync you task history across multiple devices use [Furtherance Sync](https://github.com/unobserved-io/furtherance-sync), which is end-to-end encrypted.

+To get started, you can either self-host it (free), or subscribe to the paid, easy-to-use, [hosted version](furtherance.com/sync) for $5/month.
+Sync subscriptions have the added benefit of supporting this project, so thank you!

 ## Contribute